nadegeferket/TSA-QualityofLife/README.md

 Once the classification is done, QoL needs to be substracted from these findings.
 For this we follow the multiple papers Iacus wrote about QoL.
 His code, however, is in R rather than Python as the rest of the research is.
 Therefore, notebooks are created based on the research of Iacus.

 ## Mitigating migration bias
-In order to do this, Programatic Weak Supervision (PWS) is used to mitigate migration bias.
+In order to do this, Programmatic Weak Supervision (PWS) is used to mitigate migration bias.
 Migration bias is specific to this research, because a person sending a message in Flanders is not necessarily Flemish, but the residence can be travel or work related.
 This bias occurs from location being a self-reported string.